-Whether our veterinarians perform the procedure themselves or refer you to a specialist, our team at Providence South Animal Hospital in Las Vegas is dedicated to providing your dog with attentive, high-quality care — as well as advice on at-home measures that can have a significant positive impact, such as post-op care.
+Whether our veterinarians perform the procedure themselves or refer you to a specialist, our team at Island Pet Hospital in Las Vegas is dedicated to providing your dog with attentive, high-quality care — as well as advice on at-home measures that can have a significant positive impact, such as post-op care.

 Effects of General Anesthetic

 Your vet most likely used a general anesthetic to keep your dog unconscious and pain-free during surgery.
 After the procedure, the effects of anesthesia may take some time to wear off.

 Following surgery, your dog may experience a temporary loss of appetite.
 This is a common side effect of the anesthetic, in addition to nausea.
 Consider serving a half-size portion of a light meal like chicken or rice.
 This may be easier for your dog to digest than regular store-bought food.

 After their operation, your dog’s appetite should return within about 24 hours.
 You can then begin to gradually reintroduce their normal food.
 If it’s been more than 48 hours and your dog still won’t eat after surgery, contact your veterinarian (or vet surgeon if you’ve been referred to one).
 Your dog not eating after surgery, or having a loss of appetite can be a sign of infection.

 Managing Your Dog’s Pain After Surgery

 Following surgery, your veterinarian will take time to explain any pain relievers or medications they need to prescribe for your pet so you can prevent infection and manage post-surgery discomfort or pain.